plausible/docs/docs/manual-link-tagging.md

 If you use utm_source=facebook for your paid advertising campaigns, it provides a distinct advantage.
 You can still segment your traffic based on paid marketing clicks alone but you can also differentiate between paid and organic clicks right from the "**All**" tab of the "**Top Sources**" report.

-:::note
+:::tip Does your site use custom query parameters in URLs?
-Does your site use page URLs like `yoursite.com/blog/index.php?article=some_article&page=11`?
-They will be reported as `yoursite.com/blog/index.php` in the Top Pages report of your Plausible dashboard as we strip custom parameters.
+A page like `yoursite.com/blog/index.php?article=some_article&page=11` will be reported as `yoursite.com/blog/index.php` in the "**Top Pages**" report of your Plausible dashboard as we strip custom parameters.
 You can manually enable these custom parameters to be tracked.
 [See how here](custom-query-params.md).
 :::

 ## Custom events and conversion attribution